You may have drooled over the LX200 series once upon a time, and now that you have discovered credit cards, owning one might just be a reality.

 How Does the Meade 8 LX200 ACF Perform?

-The Meade LX200 telescopes have been a dream scope for many and for good reason.
+The Meade LX200 telescopes have been a dream scope of mine and for many others for good reason.
 The 8 LX200 may be the smallest model, but its 8” aperture is large enough for those who are upgrading, and it provides the lightest weight.

 It’s an 8”, f/10 telescope with an ACF optical system that provides a flatter field, no diffraction spikes, and minimized astigmatism.
 What does that translate to out in the skies?
 You can fill your FOV for a fantastic view of clear and sharp star details from edge to edge without coma or aberrations.

-High magnification from 100x to 400x is completely usable with excellent resolution and sharpness.
+High magnification from 100x to 400x, I find is completely usable with excellent resolution and sharpness.
 For example, M15, M27, M76, and M74 are identifiable and observable with clarity and awe-inspiring, high-contrast views.
 Want to see Uranus as more than just a distant emerald?
 Pump up the power and see it in all its 3D glory.

 Needless to say, the Meade 8 LX200 performs.